Warm Inflation Beyond the Markovian Limit

 \section{Numerical summary and parameter-space interpretation}

-The complete figure set provides a transparent visualization of the physics.
-The plot of $T/H$ versus $Q$ shows how the thermal ratio evolves from weak to strong dissipation.
-The plot of $\eta_c(Q)$ identifies where the system departs most strongly from the Markovian limit.
-The scalar suppression plot gives the central effect directly in terms of $P_{\rm col}/P_{\rm white}$, while the $r$ plot shows the associated enhancement of the tensor-to-scalar ratio.
-The final two plots display the induced spectral shifts when a mild scale dependence is allowed.
+The complete figure set provides a transparent visualization of the physics analysed in this work.
+The plot of $T/H$ versus $Q$ (Fig.~\ref{fig:ToverH}) shows how the thermal ratio evolves from weak to strong dissipation.
+The plot of $\eta_c(Q)$ (Fig.~\ref{fig:etac}) identifies where the system departs most strongly from the Markovian limit.
+The scalar suppression plot (Fig.~\ref{fig:delta}) gives the central effect directly in terms of $P_{\rm col}/P_{\rm white}$, while the $r$ plot (Fig.~\ref{fig:rratio}) shows the associated enhancement of the tensor-to-scalar ratio.
+The final two plots (Figs.~\ref{fig:Deltans} and~\ref{fig:Deltaalpha}) display the induced spectral shifts when a mild scale dependence is allowed.